unkcpz/dotnvim/README.md

 You can then input `:checkhealth` in nvim to see if there are warnings that you need to fix.

-Now in your terminal run `nvim` to edit your file and enjoy it!
-(I recommend to have a look at [`alacritty`](https://alacritty.org/), and I recommend to use [`tmux`](https://github.com/tmux/tmux/wiki), the terminal multiplexer since the julia and python interpret require it to directly send the code to run as you have in julia notebook),
+Now in your terminal run `nvim` to edit your file and enjoy it! recommand to use kitty recommend to use [`tmux`](https://github.com/tmux/tmux/wiki), the terminal multiplexer since the julia and python interpret require it to directly send the code to run as you have in julia notebook

 ## Pre-requirements